 Despite some well-intentioned advice from a chap walking his dog, about only raking AFTER we’d filled in with compost, we continued working in our own way.

 The reason I raked the bed, before it is completely filled is that there are large clumps of soil which I couldn’t break down – and which went into the middle of the bed – AND I was trying to get soil into the corners AND along the sides to hold the weed-control liner in place.

-Apparently it’s due to be towed out by tractor later.
+The lorry delivering the topsoil got stuck.
+It was due to be towed out by tractor later.

-Today was volunteers day – Fill a Bed: Build a Fence.
+Today was a volunteers day – Fill a Bed: Build a Fence.
 Only one of these things happened, and it wasn’t the fence!